-Norway is world famous for beautiful nature especially the fjords.
+Norway is world famous for its beautiful nature, especially the fjords.
 Also, the many national parks are impressing with mountains, ice-blue glaciers, deep green forests, lakes, and beautiful green valleys and pastures.

 The Norwegian coastline is 25,148 km, but including the long fjords, mainland and the numerous small islands the length is more than 57,000 km.
 At the west coast, the coastline is deeply indented by fjords, and many cruise companies have tours in that area.
-In the north of Norway, you will find Arctic tundra, and whales may be spotted outside the coastline.
+In the north of Norway, you will find Arctic tundra, and whales can be visible outside the coastline.

 Norway is the home of skiing

-The Norwegians appreciate their family, friends and leisure activities, and in the weekend they love to go hiking in nature, skiing, biking or other outdoor activities.
+The Norwegians appreciate their family, friends and leisure activities, and on weekends they love to go hiking in nature, skiing, biking or other outdoor activities.
 Norwegians are "born with skis on their feet" goes the saying The skiing areas are in Lillehammer, Beitostolen, Dovrefjell, Rondane, Hallingdal and Valdres.

-Alpin skiing and snowboarding are offered more than 500 ski centers here to mention Hafjell, Trysil, Kvitfjell and Hemsedal.
+Alpine skiing and snowboarding are offered more than 500 ski centres here to mention Hafjell, Trysil, Kvitfjell and Hemsedal.
 The ski season lasts from November to Easter.